 Collaborative Institutes and Centers

-The Institute for Molecular Engineering addresses fundamental societal problems through advances in nanoscale manipulation and design at a molecular scale.
+The Pritzker School of Molecular Engineering addresses fundamental societal problems through advances in nanoscale manipulation and design at a molecular scale.
 Molecular engineering incorporates molecular building blocks into electronic, optical, mechanical, chemical, and biological components to build functional systems that will impact an array of technologies, from advanced medical therapies to quantum computing and energy.

 The Microbiome Center

 The Microbiome Center brings together a vast array of researchers and scientists to examine the microbial communities that shape our world.
 In this rapidly expanding field, the Microbiome Center strives to catalyze the discoveries of microbial impact; helping scientists quickly translate their findings and position them for material use.